tdhock/tdhock.github.io/_posts/2021-05-28-data-reshape-viz-update.md

 Next plot from the paper was a facetted scatterplot comparing parts... are Petals longer and/or wider than Sepals?
-To do that we need to change the reshape operation.
+To do that we need to change the reshape operation so we output a `Sepal` and a `Petal` column.
 In R this amounts to changing one of the regex group names to a special value that is recognized as the keyword for creating multiple output columns.

 | Package  | nc                      | data.table         | tidyr          |
 | Function | `capture_melt_multiple` | `melt` + `measure` | `pivot_longer` |